 - Difficult to wake

-It is important to note that these symptoms may not occur all at once, nor in everyone who contracts meningitis.
-The symptoms of meningitis may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+These symptoms may not occur all at once.
+And, not everyone who gets meningitis will have all of these symptoms.
+The symptoms of meningitis may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.

 How is meningitis diagnosed?

 - Lumbar puncture (also called spinal tap).
 A needle is inserted into the lower back, into the spinal canal.
 This is the area around the spinal cord.
-The pressure in the spinal canal and brain can then be measured.
-A small amount of cerebral spinal fluid (CSF) can be removed and sent for testing to determine if there is an infection or other problems.
+The pressure in the spinal canal and brain can be measured.
+A small amount of cerebral spinal fluid (CSF) can be removed and tested for infection or other problems.
 CSF is the fluid that bathes the brain and spinal cord.

 - Blood testing.
 Blood is collected and tested for infection.

 - Computed tomography scan (also called a CT or CAT scan).
-This is a diagnostic imaging procedure that uses a combination of X-rays and computer technology to produce images (often called slices) of the body.
+This procedure uses X-rays and a computer to make images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.